-On Saturday, Crystal Ashley-an ESL faculty member at South Puget Sound Community College with decades of experience- taught the group many different games and exercises that can be adapted to fit the needs and level of our individual students and how to incorporate reading, listening, writing, and speaking into our lessons.
+On Saturday, Crystal Ashley-an ESL faculty member at South Puget Sound Community College- taught the group many different games and exercises that can be adapted to fit the needs and level of our individual students and how to incorporate reading, listening, writing, and speaking into our lessons.
 For half an hour Crystal only spoke to the group in Farsi- allowing us the opportunity become the student/outsider- and showed us how you can communicate concepts without the use of a common language.

 Event sponsored by Evergreen YAYA and The Center for Community Based Learning and Action (CCBLA)